-Kaya Press Forthcoming Fall 2018
+Kaya Press Forthcoming MARCH 2019

-PRE-ORDER I Even Regret Night: Holi Songs of Demerara NOW, AND RECEIVE THE BOOK IN NOVEMBER 2018 WITH SPECIAL KAYA PRESS MERCHANDISE!
+PRE-ORDER I Even Regret Night: Holi Songs of Demerara NOW, AND RECEIVE THE BOOK IN MARCH 2019 WITH SPECIAL KAYA PRESS MERCHANDISE!

-Award-winning Indo-Caribbean poet Rajiv Mohabir (The Cowherd’s Son) brings his own poetic swagger and family history to a groundbreaking translation of Lalbihari Sharma’s Holi Songs of Demerara, originally published in Guyana in 1916–the only known literary work written by an indentured servant in the Anglophone Caribbean.
+Award-winning Indo-Caribbean poet Rajiv Mohabir (The Cowherd’s Son) brings his own poetic swagger and family history to a groundbreaking translation of Lalbihari Sharma’s Holi Songs of Demerara, originally published in India in 1916–the only known literary work written by an indentured servant in the Anglophone Caribbean.

 The text was originally published as a pamphlet of spiritual songs in the style of 16th century devotional poets in a the Bhojpuri dialect.
 Sharma, originally from the village of Chapra in the current Indian state of Bihar, left his home and was bound to the Golden Fleece Plantation in British Guyana.
-The poems in this book address both the daily hardships of “coolie” life on the island, and the aching feeling of separation from a spiritual Beloved, that could be read as God, lover or even a distant homeland.
+The poems in this book address both the daily hardships of “coolie” life on the plantation, and the aching feeling of separation from a spiritual Beloved, that could be read as God, lover or even a distant homeland.
 “From abroad Piya sends no word. / I’m listless in the month of Phagun without my love. // I’m overcome by this distance between. / He stole away to another country without telling me.”